MEng in Electrical Engineering

 The specialization requirement is met by taking four structured graduate courses from a specialization.
 Students with appropriate prerequisites may petition to use two 700-level courses to meet the specialization requirement.

-The graduate electives can be electrical & computer engineering (ECE) graduate courses, non-ECE College of Engineering graduate courses, or approved College of Arts & Sciences graduate courses in scientific/technical areas.
-You must obtain a grade of C or better in each graduate elective.
+The graduate electives can be Electrical & Computer Engineering (ECE) graduate courses, non-ECE College of Engineering graduate courses, or approved College of Arts & Sciences graduate courses in scientific/technical areas.
 Graduate electives may include at most 4 credits of courses at the 9XX level.
 MEng students may also explore graduate electives that embrace technical project management, entrepreneurship, or leadership development.
 Please consult the ECE Department for a listing of such courses that are acceptable as MEng graduate electives.

 MEng Specialization Areas in Electrical Engineering